freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/use-the-lifecycle-method-componentdidmount.english.md

 ## Instructions

 <section id='instructions'>
 There is a mock API call in <code>componentDidMount()</code>.
 It sets state after 2.5 seconds to simulate calling a server to retrieve data.
 This example requests the current total active users for a site.
-In the render method, render the value of <code>activeUsers</code> in the <code>h1</code>.
+In the render method, render the value of <code>activeUsers</code> in the <code>h1</code> after the text <code>Active Users: </code>.
 Watch what happens in the preview, and feel free to change the timeout to see the different effects.
 </section>

 ## Tests